RoninRa/SotDL-Homebrew/necronomicon/deep_ones.md

 Since all Deep One hybrids are born that way, only starting characters can ever become a Deep One hybrid.

+##### Deep One Hybrids and Corruption

+Mark of Darkness, deep one evolution, corruption 9+ never dragged to hell, instead travel to the underwater world for eternity.

 ##### Creating a Deep One Hybrid

 - **Attribute Scores** Increase Strength by 1 and decrease Intellect by 1